materialsvirtuallab/matgl/README.md

 ## Introduction

 MatGL (Materials Graph Library) is a graph deep learning library for materials science.
-Mathematical graphs are a natural representation for a collection of atoms (e.g., molecules or crystals).
+Mathematical graphs are a natural representation for a collection of atoms.
 Graph deep learning models have been shown to consistently deliver exceptional performance as surrogate models for the prediction of materials properties.

-In this repository, we have re-implemented the original TensorFlow [MatErials 3-body Graph Network (m3gnet)][m3gnet] and its predecessor, [MEGNet][megnet], using the [Deep Graph Library (DGL)][dgl] and PyTorch.
-The goal is to improve the usability, extensibility and scalability of these models.
+MatGL is built on the [Deep Graph Library (DGL)][dgl] and PyTorch, with suitable adaptations for materials-specific applications.
+The goal is for MatGL to serve as an extensible platform to develop and share materials graph deep learning models.
+For the initial release, we have re-implemented the [MatErials 3-body Graph Network (M3GNet)] [m3gnet] and its predecessor, [MEGNet][megnet], which were originally implemented in Tensorflow, to improve the usability, extensibility and scalability of these models.
 Here are some key improvements over the TF implementations:

 - A more intuitive API and class structure based on DGL.
 - Multi-GPU support via PyTorch Lightning.
-A training utility module has been developed.

 This effort is a collaboration between the [Materials Virtual Lab][mavrl] and Intel Labs (Santiago Miret, Marcel Nassar, Carmelo Gonzales).
-Please refer to the [official docs][doc] for more details.

 ## Status